arh-eu/gds-java-sdk/README.md

 ##### USERNAME

 The username you would like to use to login to the GDS.
-By default, "username" will be used.
+By default, "user" will be used.

 ##### PASSWORD